 Not every child at risk needs out-of-home placement.
 These criteria are designed to provide a decision making model to assist in determining whether Core Service Program services and/or out-of-home placement are indicated.
-All three criteria must be met unless the youth is eligible for the foster youth transition program as described in 12 CCR 2509-3, 7.203.4.
+All three criteria must be met.